 One of the best parts about this recipe is that you can make it ahead.
 No more terrible re-heated leftover creamy pasta!
 Instead, let the alfredo sauce cool and store it in a tightly sealed container in the refrigerator for up to 4 days.
 Then gently reheat and add to freshly cooked pasta.

 WHAT TO SERVE WITH HOMEMADE ALFREDO SAUCE

-Drench this ultra-rich sauce over plain pasta or add some chicken, shrimp, and hearty vegetables even use it in a decadently cheesy pasta bake.
+Drench this ultra-rich sauce over plain pasta or add some chicken, shrimp, turkey meatballs, or hearty vegetables even use it in a decadently cheesy pasta bake.
 And make sure to serve some garlic bread and a simple side salad on the side!

 Homemade Alfredo Sauce

 - 2 Tbsp salted butter ($0.30)